-The customer in the example above is approved in November 2015.
-In December, the \$1,000.00 transfer is returned to the customer.
+The customer in the example above is approved in November.
+In December, the \$2,000.00 transfer is returned to the customer.

-The transfer penalty period is unaffected.
-After the month in which the transfer penalty began, all of the transfers that were added together must be returned to the customer in order to end the transfer penalty period.
+The transfer penalty period does not change.
+After the month in which the transfer penalty started, all transfers that were added together must be returned to the customer in order to end the transfer penalty period.